chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

-For the past few years, there has been a shift in governance model and there policy and stance on failures - furthering more and more towards authoritaranianism.
-Anyone who dare questions them or speaks against them is drafted as 'anti-national' and as crazy as it might sound - 'anti-hindu'.
+For the past few years, there has been a shift in governance model and there policy and stance on failures - furthering more and more towards authoritarianism.
+Anyone who dare questions them or speaks against them is drafted 'anti-national' and crazy as it might sound - 'anti-hindu'.
 If they are lucky, then [they are charged with sedition][1]
 {% sidenote 'sn-id-sedition' "Arundhati Roy, Kanhaiya Kumar, Umar Khalid, Aseem Trivedi are just a few famous names who have been charged with sedition, primarily because they spoke against the ruling party.
 It's ironic that this draconian law was used by the British to suppress the freedom movement." %}
-, or else they are [either dealt with violence][2] - [lynched by a mob ][3] or [are assasinated][4] or [are forced to commit suicide][5] (which the government officials would then put up a huge mournful act to).
+, or else they are [either dealt with violence][2] - [lynched by a mob ][3] or [are assassinated][4] or [are forced to commit suicide][5] (which the government officials would then put up a huge mournful act to).

 [1]: https://www.ndtv.com/india-news/sedition-case-registered-against-arundhati-roy-geelani-440611